Skip to main content

 How is CRi funded?

-To make a gift to CRi to cover unfunded expenses, please visit www.mycri.org/donate today!
+To make a gift to CRi , please visit www.mycri.org/donate today!

-How do I make a referral and/or contact CRi's Admissions Office?
+How do I make a referral and/or contact the Admissions Office?

-CHECK OUT our online referral form or reach out to our admissions office at 703-842-2312 or admissions@mycri.org.
+Visit our Admissions Page to complete an online request form or reach out to our admissions office at 703-842-2312 or admissions@mycri.org.

 What is an Intermediate Care Facility (ICF)?